 PLEASE NOTE: If you are an experienced rider coming from another cycling discipline, you should bear in mind that mountain bike sizing is notably different from most other types of bikes.

-MTB Size Chart
+MTB Size Charts

 Here is a generic sizing chart for mountain bike frames.
-Although this is a good starting point it is recommended to look at the size charts from the manufactures of the bike you are interested in riding.
+Although this is a good starting point it is recommended to look at the size charts from the manufacturers of the bike you are interested in riding.